Federal government supports projects for Veterans experiencing or at risk of homelessness

 SOURCE Department of Housing, Infrastructure and Communities

-Contacts: For more information (media only), please contact: Sofia Ouslis, Press Secretary, Office of the Minister of Housing, Infrastructure and Communities, [email protected]; Media Relations: Housing, Infrastructure and Communities Canada, 613-960-9251, Toll free: 1-877-250-7154, Email: [email protected]; Media Relations: Veterans Affairs Canada, 613-992-7468, Email: [email protected]; Isabelle Arseneau, Press Secretary, Office of the Minister of Veterans Affairs, Email: [email protected]; Ashley Orzel, Communications Manager, Veterans Transition Network, [email protected]; JHSV Communications: John Howard Society of Victoria, 250-812-0495
+For more information (media only), please contact: Sofia Ouslis, Press Secretary, Office of the Minister of Housing, Infrastructure and Communities, [email protected]; Media Relations, Housing, Infrastructure and Communities Canada, 613-960-9251, Toll free: 1-877-250-7154, Email: [email protected]; Media Relations, Veterans Affairs Canada, 613-992-7468, Email: [email protected]; Isabelle Arseneau, Press Secretary, Office of the Minister of Veterans Affairs, Email: [email protected]; VRS Communities, [email protected]; Valerie MacGregor, Board Chair, BC/Yukon Command of the Royal Canadian Legion Foundation, 604-575-8840

 Share this article